matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 JavaScript, CSS and LESS assets only exist in plugins.
 Piwik's core code (everything in the `core/` subdirectory) does not contain or define any asset files.

-Plugins tell Piwik about their asset files through the [AssetManager.getStylesheetFiles](#) and [AssetManager.getJavaScriptFiles](#) events.
+Plugins tell Piwik about their asset files through the [AssetManager.getStylesheetFiles](/api-reference/events#assetmanagergetstylesheetfiles) and [AssetManager.getJavaScriptFiles](/api-reference/events#assetmanagergetjavascriptfiles) events.
 Each event passes an array by reference to event handlers.
-Event handlers should add paths to assets to the array:
+Event handlers should append paths to assets to the incoming array:

     // event handler for AssetManager.getStylesheetFiles
     public function getStylesheetFiles(&$files)